blackfennec-org/blackfennec/docs/source/extension_development/type_extension.rst

 Creating the View
 """""""""""""""""

 This file depends on how one wants to visualise the `Type`.
 Important is that your view is as responsive as possible, as you never know how big a presenter will show your type view.
-For an example please see the `FileView` in the `blackfennec.core.file` package.
+For an example please see the `FileView` in the `blackfennec_extensions_base` package located in `extensions/base/base/file`.

 Writing a ViewFactory